whetstoneresearch/doppler-indexer-rs/docs/BLOCK_COLLECTION.md

 ## Resumability

 Collection is resumable.
-On each run, existing Parquet files are scanned and their ranges are skipped.
-To re-collect a range, delete the corresponding file.
+On each run, existing Parquet files are scanned (both local and in S3 via the manifest) and their ranges are skipped.
+To re-collect a range, delete the corresponding local file (and remove it from the S3 manifest if applicable).

 ## Field Configuration